saimeda1/L08-Team-1/PhaseTwoREADME.md

 3. testExitCommandHandling()
 This test verifies the functionality of the exit command handling in the client application.
 It simulates user input to exit the application and checks if the expected output matches the actual output.

+4. testAddPostCommandHandling()
+This tests adds post command handling functionality.
+It verifies that the client correctly adds a post when provided with valid input.

+5. testAddCommentCommandHandling()
+This tests the add comment command handling functionality.
+It verifies that the client correctly adds a comment to a post when provided with a valid input.